Oxfam’s Sustainable Shopping Guide

 What is sustainable shopping?

-Sustainable shopping means shopping in a way that has fewer negative environmental and social impacts, encouraging you to be mindful about the way you shop and buy items made of ethical materials that can last long.
+Sustainable shopping means shopping in a way that has fewer negative environmental and social impacts, encouraging you to be mindful about the way you shop and buy items made from ethical materials that can last longer.

 Not sure exactly where to start?
-Don’t worry, we got you covered with some tips and product recommendations!
+Don’t worry, we've got you covered with some great tips and product recommendations.

 What is the difference between sustainable and ethical shopping?

-Shopping sustainably, on the other hand, usually refers to the environmental impact of the products we buy.
-This could include the materials used to manufacture the products, the energy used to manufacture them, and the carbon footprint associated with getting the products to customers.
+Sustainable shopping, on the other hand, usually refers to the environmental impact of the products we buy.
+This could include:

 Top tips for how to shop sustainably